 Step 2: Gather the Dry Stuff

-After you’ve chosen your recipe, take note of all the dry ingredients you’ll need.
-Once you have that list, gather them and something to measure them with.
-Follow the directions carefully and scoop out the correct amount for each and keep them ready.
 Choose a clean container to store your mix in.
-If you’re going to sell these, then you can even pick out an attractive bottle and decorate it with twine and a card stating the instructions.
+If you’re going to sell pre-mixes, you can pick out an attractive bottle and decorate it with twine and a card stating the instructions.

 Step 3: Create Your Mix

-Write down the name of the recipe, the wet ingredients that must be added and any other details you think are necessary.
-For a customer, this is both helpful and a professional touch that reflects well on you.
+Write down the name of the recipe, the wet ingredients that are required, and other details you think are necessary.
+For a customer, this is both a helpful and a professional touch that will reflect well on you.

-The easiness continues.
+The easiness continues!
 You don’t need a diploma in storage to keep your pre-mixes functional and yummy.
-First, seal the containers well.
-This will prevent any moisture from reaching the contents and also stop ants and roaches from trying their luck.
-They’re not paying customers so they cannot have any.
+The most important thing to remember is to seal the containers well.
+This will prevent moisture from reaching the contents.
+A good seal will also stop ants and roaches from trying their luck.

-After the container is properly sealed, pick a spot that is dry, cool and dark.
+Place the container in an area that is dry, cool, and dark.
 A corner in the pantry is the perfect spot.
-Don’t forget to add the storage suggestions to the label when selling your pre-mix.
+Don’t forget to add storage suggestions to the label when selling your pre-mix.

 Useful and Cost-Effective

 There you have it.
-A pre-mix bought from the store might be quicker, but it’s also a lot more expensive and comes with limited options.
-Making it yourself is cheaper.
-Once you’ve tried a few recipes and become more adept at making your own homemade batches, there will always be a ready supply to grab when you have unexpected visitors—or you just feel like spoiling yourself with the best muffins ever.
+Pre-mix bought from the store might be quicker but can be more expensive and with limited options.
+More often than not, making a pre-mix at home is more affordable and varied.
+Once you become more adept at making your own batches, there will be a ready supply when you have unexpected visitors—or you just feel like spoiling yourself with the best muffins ever.

 © 2019 Jana Louise Smit